Federal judge blocks President Trump’s order on refugee resettlement

-NORTHWEST ARKANSAS (KFTA) — Making headlines—A federal judge temporarily blocks President Donald Trump’s executive order to allow states to refuse refugees.
+NORTHWEST ARKANSAS (KFTA) — A federal judge temporarily blocks President Donald Trump’s executive order to allow states to refuse refugees.

 Prior to today’s ruling, states could decide whether to accept asylum seekers.